 Whether you love them or hate them, you might as well learn to sew them.
 Face masks are here to stay.
 But did you know that not all face masks are created equal?
 The best face masks aren’t too big – they sufficiently cover your nostrils and mouth without forming a blanket over your entire face.
 That is especially important in hot weather!
 What’s more, a mask with a well-measured curve to fit snugly across the bridge of your nose will prevent nasty steamy sunglasses.

 After much testing, I have designed the perfect face mask pattern for a medium-sized face.
-This pattern only contains two pattern pieces with a single dart (to create the curve) and is modelled on the standard government issue face mask in Singapore.
+This pattern consists of two pattern pieces with a single dart (to create the curve) and is modelled on the standard government issue face mask in Singapore.